bennypowers/dev-feed/BLOG_POST.md

 `, document.body);
 ```

 Here we provide a few controls to set our component's properties.
-The event handlers each grab the relevant value and set it on `properties`, which triggers the render.
+The event handlers ([see repo for source](https://github.com/bennypowers/dev-feed/blob/ee96d3e3cb2e1ed52baa5e33eba8ac2da4fd34b2/demo/index.html#L96)) each grab the relevant value and set it on `properties`, which triggers the render via the proxy.
 Nice 😎.

 ## Implementing our Feed Element
 Now that our demo is wired up, it's time to set up our feed element's internal logic and template.
 We'll start with a simple implementation and work up to the final product, refreshing our demo app as we go.